 Meanwhile, adjust rack to 4 to 5 inches below broiler and preheat broiler to high.
-Place chilies on a foil-lined broiler pan and broil, turning occasionally, until completely blackened on all surfaces, about 15 minutes total.
-Crimp foil to seal around the chilies and set aside for 10 minutes.
+Place chiles on a foil-lined broiler pan and broil, turning occasionally, until completely blackened on all surfaces, about 15 minutes total.
+Crimp foil to seal around the chiles and set aside for 10 minutes.

 Meanwhile, cook bacon in a medium skillet over medium-high heat, stirring frequently, until completely crisp.
 Remove from heat and stir in shallots and garlic.
 Immediately transfer to a large bowl.
 Add olive oil and 2 tablespoons lime juice and whisk to combine.

-When chilies are cool enough to handle, peel using your fingers.
+When chiles are cool enough to handle, peel using your fingers.
 Discard skin, stems, and seeds and slice flesh into thin strips.